JINSCOP/ngx-app-frame/docs/articles/rtl.md

 # RTL

-All oliveui components support RTL out of the box.
+All ngx-app-frame components support RTL out of the box.

 The components that accept a position as a setting now also support logical start and end values, similar to flexbox.
 The value of start and end depends on current layout direction.
 For LTR it's left and for RTL - right.
 For instance, if we need the sidebar to be positioned logically depending on a language direction, then instead of setting it to left we can set its position to start: